eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

 essentially structural, they basically replicate folder structures.
 The rest are "incidental reference" links: I'm writing a journal entry saying I'm working on project X, so I add a link to project X, out of some vague feeling of duty to link things.
 And it's pointless.
-Does it really help that `[[group]]` links to the root page of group theory notes?

 The idea of hyperlinks as "generative", as a path that can follow and acquire new ideas from the random collision of information, mostly applies to the web,